PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac v.
 Wizard

+> add, "I have stopped here several times, but I do not know why they call it the Bent Eelpout. "

 From Wizard's point of view -- walking to the Inn -- knowing that that they have good Lamb -- Later, after a fine repast he would remove himself to a high hilltop and watch the city burn.
 A pleasant break from his usual toil.